← Back to blog

 }

-To flatten nested JSON, walk each nested object path and convert that path into a flat key.
+To convert nested JSON to flat JSON, walk each nested object path and convert that path into a flat key.
 Choose a naming style such as snake_case so the final fields are predictable.

 The Flatten / Nest utility can apply the same flattening rules repeatedly once the method is clear.